egnha/valaddin/README.md

 #### Layer checks using the magrittr pipe `%>%`

-"Turn on" checks in stages using the [magrittr](https://github.com/tidyverse/magrittr) pipe `%>%`:
+Activate checks in stages using the [magrittr](https://github.com/tidyverse/magrittr) pipe `%>%`:

 ```R